nozhanb/policeCar/README.md

 # 2. Darkflow Car Detection
-In order to train and run Darkflow on your own custom dataset, you need to have the required files and directories [make sure these are the required directories].
+In order to train and run Darkflow on the police car dataset, make sure you have the following files and directories after downloading and unziping the current github repository.

 - ___annotations___ directory
 - ___bin___ directory